walts1008/Homework-18/README.md

 User Story

     AS AN someone whonis looking to manage his finances a lot more accurately.
 I WANT to be able to track my deposits  and withdrawals  with or without a data/internet connection SO THAT my account balance is accurate when I check it.

+Business Context

+    Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is important to our applications success.